AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ---
 # Modify docroot to improve security

-In a standard installation with an Apache web server, Adobe Commerce and Magento Open Source is installed to the default web root: `/var/www/html/magento2`.
+In a standard installation with an Apache web server, Adobe Commerce is installed to the default web root: `/var/www/html/magento2`.

 The `magento2/` directory contains the following: